obsidianmd/obsidian-clipper/README.md

 #### Selector variables

-Selector variables allow you to extract data from the page.
-The syntax for selector variables is `{{selector:cssSelector:attribute}}`, where `:attribute` is optional.
+Selector variables allow you to extract data from elements on the page using the syntax `{{selector:cssSelector:attribute}}`, where `:attribute` is optional.
 If no attribute is specified, the text content of the element is returned.

 - `{{selector:h1}}` returns text content of the first `h1` element on the page.
 - `{{selector:.author}}` returns text content of the first `.author` element on the page.